UMNET-perfSONAR/pssid-daemon/README.md

 ```

 ### Usage
 1. Clone this repo and move the daemon and batch processor into `/usr/bin/pssid/`.
-Move the configuration file (which you will have to modify) into `/etc/pssid/`.
+Move the default configuration file into `/etc/pssid/`.
+A custom configuration file can be generated in the web interface.
+This customized file is located at `/var/lib/pssid/output/pssid_config.json` on the web server after generation.
 ```shell
 git clone https://github.com/UMNET-perfSONAR/pssid-daemon.git
 ```